Information on vehicle speed limits and enforcement

 A school zone is the area around a school with a speed limit of 40 km/h.
 Between the 'SCHOOL ZONE' and 'END SCHOOL ZONE' signs you must obey the school zone speed limit.
-The school zone limit only applies on gazetted school days and during the times shown on the sign.
+The school zone limit only applies on notified school days and during the times shown on the sign.

-For most locations these times are: 8am – 9.30am and 2.30pm – 4pm on days gazetted by the NSW Department of Education.
+For most locations these times are: 8am – 9.30am and 2.30pm – 4pm on days notified by the NSW Department of Education.
 There are a small number of schools which have different school zone times.
 They are identified by red/orange school zone signs to show non-standard times.
 For more information about school zones visit the Centre for Road Safety (CRS) website.

 School bus stop zone